marktimemedia/page-components-for-wordpress-themes/readme.md

 5. Call to Action – displays a custom CTA button
 6. Extra Content – displays extra WYSIWYG editor content

-##### Landing Page Builder
-######Standard Page
-1. Buttons – Add a row of call to action buttons
-2. Background Image – Add a full sized background image
-3. Feature Boxes – Custom feature boxes of manual or selected post content

-######News Page
-1. Featured Story - manual or automatic
-2. Topics - archives for specific topics

-Both have option for Single Scroll Page – Build a long page out of multiple Page Component pages to create a unique site
+Both landing pages have option for Single Scroll Page – Build a long page out of multiple Page Component pages to create a unique site

-##### Modular Content (Flexible Fields)
-1. Single Column Content with heading
-2. Dual Column Content with heading
-3. Call to Action with heading, subheading, buttons
-4. Logo Feature with image/link repeater
-5. Hero Image/Video with text and call to action
-6. Feature Boxes (post content or manual)
-7. Widget Area
-8. List/Grid (post content or manual)

 ### Vague Description of How To Use
 1. Install and activate the plugin